usnistgov/800-63-3/sp800-63c/sec4_federation.md

 #### <a name="dynamic-registration"></a> 4.1.2.
 Dynamic Registration

 In the dynamic registration model of federation, it is possible for relationships between members of the federation to be negotiated at the time of a transaction.
-This process allows components to be connected together without manually establishing a connection between components.
+This process allows IdPs and RPs to be connected together without manually establishing a connection between them using [manual registration](#manual-registration).
 IdPs that support dynamic registration SHALL make their configuration information (such as dynamic registration endpoints) available in such a way as to minimize system administrator involvement.

 Protocols requiring the transfer of keying information SHALL use a secure method to establish such keying information needed to operate the federated relationship during the registration process, including any shared secrets or public keys.
 Any symmetric keys used in this relationship SHALL be unique to a pair of federation participants.